Revelation 17 posts:

 These men were promoting social causes, not religious ones.
 Nevertheless, their attempts to bring reform and confront evil were introducing the values and standards of the Kingdom.
 By promoting righteousness in their spheres of influence, they were modern day versions of saints.
 How many political leaders, who seem pious and attend church services, are willing to do the same, even at the cost of their popularity, position, wealth, or their very life?
 Or are they just there to please a certain voting bloc?

 In the United States, religion and politics have become inseparable.
-To lend authority to their views, presidential aspirants of both parties regularly press God into service.
-They know what he intends.
-(America: With God on our side by Andrew J. Bacevich, 16 October 2011, Los Angeles Times)
+To lend authority to their views, presidential aspirants of both parties regularly press God into service… (America: With God on our side by Andrew J. Bacevich, 16 October 2011, Los Angeles Times)

 And where do we see the martyrs of today?
 In the Middle East untold numbers of Christians have died for their faith at the hands of Isis and other terrorist groups.
 And how did those groups come into being?
 In their efforts to de-stabilize Soviet-occupied Afghanistan, America employed the services of Al-Qaeda, whose extremist philosophy inspired the Isis movement in Iraq.
 America’s conquest and mishandling of that oil-rich nation led to the vicious backlash of Isis, whose murderous mujahideen carried out mass beheading operations against Christians, Muslims, and Yazidis.